Paddy-Zheng/Binary-Classification-of-Histopathology-Slides-using-Convolutional-Neural-Networks/README.md

 8. [References](#references)
 ## **Binary Classification of  Cancer Using Convolutional Neural Networks**
 **DISCLAIMER:
+## ⚠️ Disclaimer & License

+This project is released under the MIT License – see [LICENSE](LICENSE).

+**Disclaimer:**
+This software is provided “as‑is”, without warranty of any kind, express or implied.
+In no event shall the authors be liable for any claim, damages, or other liability arising from its use.

+**Medical use notice:**
-This project is intended solely for educational and research purposes.
-It is not a certified medical diagnostic tool and should not be used for real-world medical decision-making or patient diagnosis.
-We do not accept any responsibility for misuse of this software in clinical or personal health contexts.
-Always consult a licensed medical professional for diagnosis and treatment decisions.**
+This tool is intended solely for research and educational purposes.
+It is *not* intended for clinical diagnosis or treatment.
+Users should not rely on it for medical decisions and should always consult a qualified pathologist or healthcare provider.
 ## Introduction
 Cancer remains one of the most deadly diseases globally, and early diagnosis is often a critical factor in determining patient outcomes.
 With increasing availability in medical datasets, machine learning has shown immense promise in assisting medical teams in fields such as dermatology [8].
 This project investigates binary image classification using a convolution neural network (CNN) to identify the presence of cancer in histopathology slides.